tasmota/docs/docs/devices/OBI-WiFi-Socket-IP44.md

 After this, you can use the matching screw driver.
 The eventually remaining sealing grease will move aside.
 > Tipp: Afterwards use normal cross screws to close the casing.
-After this its getting tricky: use a stable knife or a flat screw driver to carefully crack up the two halfs of the case.
+After this its getting tricky: use a stable knife or a flat screw driver to carefully crack up the two halves of the case.
 In any case, try to NOT cut up your hands!

 ### Connection
 For convenient access to the programming pins, you can solder jump wires to the corresponding pads of the WROOM module.